ccollicutt/tanzu-build-service-sample-apps/README.md

 You need to:

 1. Have built the images above via TBS, which will have pushed them to an image registry
-1. Have a Kubernetes cluster to deploy to (must be able to access `$REGISTRY`)
+1. Have a Kubernetes cluster to deploy to (must be able to access `$REPOSITORY`)
 2. Create a namespace called `sample-apps`
-2. Ensure there is a secret called `regcred` in the `sample-apps` namespace with the correct credentials to access the `$REGISTRY`
+2. Ensure there is a secret called `regcred` in the `sample-apps` namespace with the correct credentials to access the `$REPOSITORY`

 ### Clone This Repository